 It’s a cliché, but most mums really do feel like a whole new person after a couple of hours of pampering, which, funnily enough, marries well with Gift Idea No. 1.
 Book her in for a facial, a massage, and maybe a body scrub.
 She really won’t care what you’ve booked, as long as there’s quiet time and it’s all about her.
 Make a beeline for our guide to the best facials in Singapore or head straight to Auriga Spa at Capella or Damai Spa at the Grand Hyatt for pampering to the max.

 Anything breezy and lovely from Matter, The Punch List or Mister Zimi is always a winner.
+We’re also big fans of local designers, Ans-ein, who know exactly how to make a woman look good (even if she spent all night as a human pacifier).
 Or, if you’re not willing to take the gamble, get her a gift voucher and plenty of Gift Idea No. 1 (see above).

 The perfect pairing with Gift Idea No. 1.
 Enough said.